tgstation/tgstation/tools/tgstation-server-3/README.md

 * Not all settings can be modified from here.
 Although, you should never (have to) write to the service's folders directly.
 Instead you may use the `Download` button to download a copy of the config file locally, modify it there, then use the `Upload` button to apply it to the `Static/config` folder.
 You may also use the `DL Repo` button to download from the `Repository` config folder.
 * The above functions are the only ones availiable in command line mode using `config download <Static/config path> <local path>`, `config upload <Static/config path> <local path>`, and `config download <Repository/config path> <local path> --repo` respectively

+### Viewing Server Logs

+* Logs are stored in the Windows event viewer under `Windows Logs` -> `Application`.
+You'll need to filter this list for `TG Station Server`
+* You can also import the custom view `View TGS3 Logs.xml` to have them automatically filtered

 ## CONTRIBUTING

 IF YOU MAKE ANY CHANGES TO THE CODE, BE SURE TO BUMP THE VERSION NUMBERS IN ALL 4 "AssemblyInfo.cs"s AND ON LINE 3 OF TGServiceInstaller/Product.wxs